Huford/koa-users/README.md

 - Clone this repo `git clone https://github.com/Huford/koa-users.git`
 - `cd koa-users`
 - `yarn` installs all the dependencies
+- `yarn build:spec-and-routes` just the first time to build routes
 - `yarn dev` starts dev server 🚀
 - Go to http://localhost:3000/apidocs to see the docs and test the api